Andrew Robertson gifts Liverpool top to young fan for making foodbank donation

 - From the section Scotland

-Scotland and Liverpool defender Andrew Robertson wrote a letter of thanks to a young Anfield supporter who donated his pocket money to a local foodbank.
+Scotland and Liverpool defender Andrew Robertson thanked a young Anfield fan who donated his pocket money to a local foodbank by sending him a signed shirt - but not his own because "no-one wants the left-back's shirt".

-Robertson read of Alfie Radford's gesture on Twitter, and wanted to reward him for his efforts.
+The 23-year-old sent him a shirt signed by forward Roberto Firmino instead.

-The 23-year-old sent the youngster a signed Robert Firmino shirt, writing 'let's be honest, no one wants the left back's shirt'.
+Robertson read of seven-year-old Alfie Radford's gesture on Twitter and posted him a letter of thanks.

 Robertson also wrote that foodbanks are a "cause close to my heart".

-Ahead of his 21st birthday in 2015, the former Queen's Park and Dundee United left-back asked that friends and family donate to a foodbank rather than buy him a present.
+Before his 21st birthday in 2015, the former Queen's Park and Dundee United left-back asked friends and family to donate to a foodbank rather than buy him a present.

 "I remember being your age just how important pocket money is and how there's hundreds of things you could have bought for yourself," Robertson wrote in the letter.